-Course Content: (Please explain the content of the course in enough detail so that the
+Course Content: (Please explain the content of the course in enough detail so that the Academic Affairs Committee can make an informed judgment.

 EDUC 322: Foundations in the Instruction of Reading

 This course serves as one of the courses necessary for Read to Succeed Teacher Endorsement.